 What is CHIP Medicaid?
 Wyoming Children’s Health Insurance Program (CHIP) is intended to assist families with covering the cost of health care for children.
 Like Medicaid for children, CHIP provides WY minors with medical insurance but at an affordable price.
 Although CHIP and Medicaid enrollment in Wyoming is similar, each of these programs has different requirements and provides benefits in different ways.
 To find out what is covered by CHIP Medicaid in Wyoming and other important details about the program, read the information below.

-Overview of Wyoming Children’s Health Insurance Program
+What is the Wyoming Children’s Health Insurance Program?

 Children’s Health Insurance Program in Wyoming goes by the name Kid Care CHIP.
 WY CHIP is a low-cost health insurance plan available to children whose families earn too much to qualify for Medicaid but still have difficulty paying for private insurance.
 Even if parents do not meet the requirements for Medicaid eligibility children in the household can still obtain health care coverage through CHIP.